 the space between your hands and mine.
 That delicate breath of a space.

 a smile in the darkness, the smell of your shampoo on pillows where you used to rest your head.

 about the places you’ve been, or the things you’ve seen,

-because all that matters to me is that you’re here, or that you were, once.
+because all that matters to me is that you were here, once.

-You’re just an imprint now, perhaps.
-Spaces where you used to be, and will be again.
+You’re just an imprint now.
+Spaces where you used to be.

 or put away my clothes, or how long I cooked my food before I ate it.